-Puma’s programs for corporate social responsibility (CSR) and environmental, social, and corporate governance (ESG) goals ensure business sustainability and satisfactory stakeholder management.
-These CSR and ESG programs target industry and market trends that shape stakeholders’ perceptions and decisions about the sporting goods firm and its products.
-These programs for business ethics and corporate citizenship align with Puma’s mission statement and vision statement.
-These corporate statements establish leadership and sustainability as the company’s priorities.
-Also, these CSR and ESG programs strengthen the brand and the other competitive strengths examined in the SWOT analysis of Puma.
-Thus, effective stakeholder management, sustainability, and related CSR/ESG programs support competitiveness in the sporting goods industry.
+Puma’s programs for corporate social responsibility (CSR) and environmental, social, and governance (ESG) goals ensure business sustainability and satisfactory stakeholder management.
+These CSR and ESG programs target industry and market trends shaping stakeholders’ perceptions and decisions about the company and its sporting goods.
+These programs address business ethics, corporate citizenship, and Puma’s mission statement and vision statement, which establish leadership and sustainability as priorities.
+The CSR and ESG programs strengthen the brand and other competitive strengths examined in the SWOT analysis of Puma.
+Effective stakeholder management, sustainability, and related CSR/ESG programs support sporting goods competitiveness.

 Brand value linked to sustainability and CSR/ESG programs provides support for competitive advantages against Puma’s competitors, such as Nike, Adidas, ASICS, New Balance, and Under Armour.
-These companies’ aggressive strategies for business, marketing, and sustainability contribute to the strong competitive pressure in the sporting goods industry.
-These firms compete for better results, including sustainability in business performance, to enhance the attractiveness of their shoes, apparel, equipment, and accessories.
-Thus, competition pushes Puma to continue improving its programs for corporate social responsibility and environmental, social, and corporate governance strategy.
+Competitors’ aggressive strategies for business sustainability contribute to strong competitive pressure in the sporting goods industry.
+Competitors’ sustainability enhance the attractiveness of their shoes, apparel, equipment, and accessories.
+Competition pushes Puma to improve its programs for corporate social responsibility and environmental, social, and governance.

 Puma’s CSR/ESG Priorities

-Puma’s sustainability is at the center of its CSR/ESG efforts.
-Sustainable business is a long-term strategic objective in making the company a leader in the sporting goods industry.
-The following programs are the top priorities in Puma’s CSR/ESG strategy:
+Puma’s sustainability is central to its CSR/ESG efforts.
+Sustainable business is a long-term strategic objective to make the sporting goods company an industry leader.
+Puma’s priority CSR/ESG programs are:

 - Human rights audits